cpwr-devops/DevOps-Examples-Doc/docs/advanced_pipelines/helper_classes/readme.md

 ## GitHelper

-The [GitHelper](./GitHelper.md) class serves as a wrapper around the Git SCM plugin and provides the methods
+The [GitHelper](./GitHelper.md) class serves as a wrapper around the Git SCM plugin and provides these methods:

 ### [`GitHelper(steps)`](./GitHelper.md#GitHelper)

-The constructor receives the `steps` from the pipeline to allow use of pipeline step within the class code
+The constructor receives the `steps` from the pipeline to allow use of pipeline step within the class code.

 ### [`checkout(String gitUrl, String gitBranch, String gitCredentials, String tttFolder)`](./GitHelper.md#checkout)